-Getting from Canmore to Banff is extremely simple, and you can connect the two mountain towns in a few different ways.
+Getting from Canmore to Banff is extremely simple, and you can easily connect the two mountain towns.
 Canmore and Banff are two of the most popular places in Alberta, so it makes sense that you want to see both during your trip to the Canadian Rockies.

 How Long Does it Take to Get From Canmore to Banff?